home-assistant/home-assistant.io/source/_integrations/imap.markdown

 ## Example - custom event data template

-We can define a custom event data template to help filtering events.
-This can be handy if e.g. we have multiple senders we want to allow.
+We can define a custom event data template to help filter events.
+This can be handy if, for example, we have multiple senders we want to allow.
 We define the following template to return true if part of the `sender` is `@example.com`:

 {% raw %}